Welcome! This site offers

 Gradual changes have enabled organisations to develop healthier

 working practices instead the outdated long hours culture.
-Talented senior
+Talented

-accidents for other staff.
+driving accidents for other staff.
 Healthy organisations are likely to be more

 effective and safer.
 See Safe and

-organisations (e.g. health and education) as well as to commercial
+organisations (e.g. health and education) as well as to commercial and

-organisations - and to Government itself.
+not-for-profit organisations - and to Government itself.

 The economic downturn of 2000-2003 challenged many organisations and